kschmidio/katas/aws/access-ec2-website-through-ssh-tunnel.md

 # Access website hosted on ec2 instance through ssh tunnel

 ## Prerequisites
-* Have an AWS account
+* Have access an AWS account
 * [hello-world-node](../languages/hello-world-node.mdhello-world-node.md)
 * Have an ami with node installed